The unemployed are taking their struggles to Reddit, a ‘beacon of light in this long dark night’

 One Redditor sent her $90 to cover her water bill, a debt she promises to repay.
 Another messaged her with a tip on how to actually reach a person at her local unemployment office.
 It worked.

-Her story is unique but familiar to those who frequent r/Unemployment.
+Her story is unique but familiar to those who frequent r/Unemployment, one of the largest and most active examples of the many unemployment and mutual aid groups online, stretching from Reddit to Facebook.

-One Texas-based user named Cassandra found the subreddit — Reddit’s term for one of its thousands of online message boards — after she and her husband lost their jobs to the pandemic and everything else to an April tornado.
+One Texas-based user named Cassandra found the subreddit after she and her husband lost their jobs to the pandemic and everything else to an April tornado.
 They moved into a trailer park, where they eat rice for most meals.
 “With the subreddit, I find that my fellow Americans are in this struggle with me and I don’t feel like a lazy degenerate who only sits around and collects a check, like so many politicians want you to feel,” she said via email.
 “It is comfort, it’s a bond, it’s hope, my beacon of light in this long dark night.”
 (Because of the anonymous nature of Reddit and the personal nature of these anecdotes, some people quoted in this story asked that The Washington Post not use their full name.)

 Brody Osterbuhr, a 26-year-old Sioux City resident who previously worked for Andrew Yang’s Democratic presidential campaign, recently discovered he has a brain tumor that affects how he deals with stress.
 Worried about taking care of his wife and 2-year-old child while unemployed during a pandemic, he found himself falling into depression.
 To help out, one Reddit user sent his family a box from the meal kit service Green Chef, a small gesture that made a world of difference.